 According to Buterin, the main difference between these types is in the managing entity:

 There is another classification, somewhat different from the first.
-The report of Sir Mark Walport, the Government Chief Scientific Adviser suggests to consider the blockchain as a potentially high-effective and advanced tool for managing some government agencies of the UK.
+The report of Sir Mark Walport, the Government Chief Scientific Adviser suggests considering the blockchain as a potentially high-effective and advanced tool for managing some government agencies of the UK.
 He also defined the following three blockchain types:

 Nevertheless, the first classification is easier to understand.
 Let us describe these blockchain types in more detail.